PRESIDENT'S MESSAGE – POST-ELECTION UPDATE – AUGUST 2022

 Bobby and Whitney Powell

 Scott Velozo and Stephen Mooney

-In addition, PBCHRC is also working to persuade:
+PBCHRC is currently working to persuade:

-- the School District of Palm Beach County to cease doing business with Chick-fil-A and other companies that discriminate against LGBTQ people and other minorities;
+The School District of Palm Beach County to cease doing business with Chick-fil-A and other companies that discriminate against LGBTQ people and other minorities.

-For more than three decades, the Palm Beach County Human Rights Council has worked diligently on behalf of the LGBTQ+ community.
+For more than three decades, the Palm Beach County Human Rights Council has worked diligently on behalf of the LGBTQ community.
 With your support, we will continue to do so in the years to come.
 As always, we will keep you posted on our progress.